 - IHG Rewards Club

 As a traveler, you’ll also get trip interruption/cancelation/delay protection, baggage loss/delay protection, and an auto rental collision damage waiver benefit.
-Note that this is the most valuable rental car protection benefit of any card on this list, as it is “primary protection.”
-That means if you damage your rental car, you can file a claim with Visa instead of against your personal car insurance policy.
+This is the most valuable rental car protection benefit of any card on this list, as it is “primary protection.”
+That means if you damage your rental car, you can file a claim with Visa instead of against your car insurance policy.

-Other cards on this list offer it in the “secondary” position if they offer it at all.
-This means you must file a claim against own personal car insurance policy first.
+Other beginner credit cards on this list offer it in the “secondary” position if they offer it at all.
+This means you must file a claim against your own personal car insurance policy first.

 Final Thoughts Regarding the Chase Sapphire Preferred

 A lot of credit card gurus will try and steer you to the Chase Sapphire Reserve® over the Preferred, arguing that you could make back the higher annual fee ($550 for the Reserve vs $95 for the Preferred) if you take advantage of its even higher number of card benefits.

 The Chase Sapphire Preferred Card is the best travel credit card for beginners because it keeps things simple to understand and reasonably manage.

 The problem is, you have to qualify for at least a $10,000 line of credit (a Visa Infinite requirement), possess an excellent credit score, and keep track of whether you use enough benefits to make back the increased annual fee.
 Still, this card may be worth it, depending on your travel goals.

 Compare these sister cards in our Chase Sapphire Reserve vs Chase Sapphire Preferred if you want to see which one might work best for you.